dragonscale-ai/book-mas/docs/ch_5/sec_5-3.md

 Integrating continuous feedback into the development and deployment lifecycle is critical for iterative improvement.
 Feedback can come from both automated signals and human-in-the-loop systems.
 On the automated side, performance regressions, failed tool calls, or unhandled edge cases should trigger alerts and contribute to retraining data or workflow revisions.
 On the human side, user ratings, corrections, or task overrides should be systematically captured and fed back into agent logic.
 This feedback process helps refine agent behavior to improve accuracy and reliability in actual usage.

 Observability is a foundational requirement for deploying agentic systems in production.
 Without it, there’s no reliable way to evaluate effectiveness or ensure accountability.
-By instrumenting agents and workflows with traceable, real-time insights and feedback loops, organizations can build AI systems that are not only functional but also transparent, adaptive, and trustworthy.
+By instrumenting agents and workflows with traceable, real-time insights and feedback loops, organizations can build AI systems that are transparent, adaptive, and trustworthy.

 ## Cross-Functional Dashboards and Reporting Strategies